Staff

 School of Law.
 Her poetry and fiction have received recent awards from the Alabama State Poetry Society and Alabama Writers’ Cooperative and have appeared in Oracle Fine Arts Review and Emerald Coast Review.
 She has published law journal and magazine articles.
 Having specialized in child abuse and domestic violence cases, she is also the author of Criminal Domestic Violence Cases: A Handbook for Mississippi Law Enforcement, Prosecutors, and Judges and The Mississippi Practical Guide to Domestic Violence for the Law Enforcement Officer.
 Kate enjoys helping teenagers tell their own stories and consults with students preparing essays for college and graduate school applications.

-Dr. Susan R. Dubose
+Dr. Susan R. DuBose

-Dr. Susan R. DuboseTeaching Writer - Writing Our Histories
+Dr. Susan R. DuBoseTeaching Writer - Writing Our Histories

 As a second-generation educator, Dr. DuBose has served as a teacher, a mentor, and a curriculum supervisor for over 39 years and has instructed students pre-K through graduate studies.
 Dr. DuBose has developed curriculum, museum programming, and professional development training modules throughout her career and has conducted professional development for educators throughout the state, nation, and internationally.